SQL Serverlink

 We also support syncing user-defined data types.
 When you create a user-defined type in SQL Server, you are required to choose a base type.
 If Fivetran supports that base type, we automatically transform your user-defined type to its corresponding Fivetran type.
 For more information, see Microsoft's user-defined types documentation.

-If we are missing an important type that you need, please reach out to support.
+If we are missing an important type that you need, reach out to support.

 In some cases, when loading data into your destination, we may need to convert Fivetran data types into data types that are supported by the destination.
 This can change either the data type itself or the parameterization on a data type.
 For more information, see the individual data destination pages under the Destinations documentation section.